Materials#

 47

-Special material with defined diffuse reflectance such as target panels with know reflectance
+Special material with a defined diffuse reflectance, such as target panels with known reflectance

 Coatings#